Turkish Coalition of America on Twitter Turkish Coalition of America on Facebook Turkish Coalition of America on YouTube

 • The war ended with the signing of the London Treaty.
 Virtually all possessions of the Empire in the Balkan territories, which had been Ottoman for over five hundred years, were partitioned among the allies.
 The treaty also recognized an independent Albania within its present day borders.

 • The Balkan Wars saw a great diminution of the Muslim population caused not only by forced migration, starvation and disease, but also mass massacres (Justin McCarthy, Death and Exile, p.138).
-It is estimated that a total of 1.5 million Muslims died as a result of the Balkan Wars (Dennis P. Hupchick, The Balkans: From Constantinople to Communism, p.321).
-Although the wars caused many different ethnic and religious groups to flee their homes, half of these peoples- estimated at 400,000 - were Muslims.
-Out of fear of atrocities, the Muslims followed the retreating Ottoman army, and those who survived gravitated towards Constantinople.
-(Erik-Jan Zurcher, “Greek and Turkish Refugees and Deportees 1912-1924”, p.
-2).
+It is estimated that a total of 1.5 million Muslims died and were forcibly exiled as a result of the Balkan Wars.
+The survivors- who had hitherto represented a majority in their Balkan homelands- were settled in Eastern Thrace and Western Anatolia.
+Millions of Turks today are the descendants of those who found refuge in Turkey.

 • According to reports of the Union des Association Israelites, Ottoman Jews also suffered from great brutality during the Wars, “though [they were] not so ruthlessly massacred as the Mohammedans”.
 The same reports note that the Jews were separated from “an empire under whose tolerant sway they had lived for four centuries.”
 (The Jewish Yearbook, No. 5674, p.89, 188).